 Heroine: "Beautiful Princess"

-Bad Guy: get this, "Justin Bieber" (LOL!
+get this, "Justin Bieber" (LOL!
 That was Stephen's input and it ended up being a perfect villain for Andrew because, as he said: 'he only hates cats more than JB' lol! (just in fun! ;) "Cat" was his entry for 'Bad Guy'. ;))

 Problem: "Bad Guy Steals Princess"